- Address: Montevideo

 Club Nacional de Football and Peñarol

 Club Nacional de Football and Peñarol played numerous home games at the Estadio Centenario.
 They became the first sports clubs from Uruguay with 100,000 followers on their main social media page.
 Club Nacional de Football and Peñarol both won the top-flight football league of Uruguay numerous times.
 They became the first Uruguayan football clubs with world championship titles.
 Club Atlético Peñarol won their first-ever world championship title in 1961 after beating the Portuguese side SL Benfica.
-Club Nacional de Football won their first-ever world championship title in 1971 after defeating the Greek side Panathinaikos FC.
+Club Nacional de Football won their first-ever world championship title in 1971 after defeating the Greek side Panathinaikos.

 The Copa Libertadores